xcp-ng/xcp/README.md

 # XCP-ng

 XCP-ng is a "reboot" of old XCP, which was ditched when XenServer was Open Sourced.
-Since XenServer 7.3 with removed free features, Olivier Lambert decided to resurrect XCP, this time with a full community effort and not just a Citrix project.
+Since XenServer 7.3 removed free features, Olivier Lambert decided to resurrect XCP, this time with a full community effort and not just a Citrix project.

 ## Goals